regulondbunam/regulondb-docs/00_about_policies/about_us.md

 - Extraction of regulatory data from primary literature
 - Normalization and quality control of molecular entities
 - Annotation using **controlled vocabularies** and **biological ontologies**
-- Traceability to experimental conditions and original publications
+- Implementation of FAIR principles, traceability to experimental conditions and original publications

 The database distinguishes between classical and high-throughput (HT) data, integrating HT results (e.g., TSSs, TFBSs from ChIP-seq) only when they meet criteria for functional relevance or cross-validation.